moinwiki/moin/docs/admin/configure.rst

 ~~~~
 To replace the default MoinMoin logo with your own logo (which is **strongly**
 recommended, especially if your wiki has private or sensitive information),
-so your users will immediately recognize which wiki site they currently use.
+so your users will immediately recognize which wiki site they are currently using.

 You can even use some simple text (or just nothing) for the logo, it is not
 required to be an image.